 But don’t offer the same discount to every customer who abandons their cart.
 You need to strike a balance between driving sales and protecting your bottom line.
 I recommend segmenting your visitors based on the items they left in their carts.

-You might offer a percentage discount to those with a cart value above a specified threshold, and the free shipping incentives for those with a lower cart value.
+You might offer a percentage discount to those with a cart value above a specified threshold, and free eco-friendly shipping incentives for those with a lower cart value.
 Here’s an example of a cart abandonment email with a free shipping offer from apparel company Huckberry:

 Notice how the free shipping offer is in large print and positioned at the top of the email.
 It draws the eye immediately, and the customer will understand the offer even if they read no further.
 It might be enough to get them to click that “finish checking out” button.